• Skip to primary navigation

 Spare Ribs

 Spare ribs come from the bottom of the ribcage, near the pig's breast bone.
 They are generally longer and flatter than baby back ribs and have more meat.
-Some people prefer their larger size.
-Spare ribs have a lower meat-to-bone ratio and more fat than baby back ribs.
-They require a longer cooking time but do well with a low and slow 3-2-1 cooking method.
+These ribs distinguish themselves from baby back ribs by their longer and flatter shape.
+With more meat content and a lower meat-to-bone ratio than baby back ribs, spare ribs are known for their robust flavor profile and are favored by those who appreciate larger ribs.
 Side ribs, by the way, is just another name for spare ribs.

 St. Louis-Style Ribs